 There is a wide selection of studded tyres available as this winter cycling madness is catching on and manufacturers are starting to offer more and more off the peg tyres for the crazies who will not be stopped by a little ice.

-I have been making my own studded tyres for many years and besides being cheaper, they can offer performance that is every bit as good and often better than many commercially made tyres.
+I have also been making my own studded tyres for many years and besides being cheaper, they can offer performance that is every bit as good and often better than many commercially made tyres.